 Syllabus, Spring 2015 (PDF)

-The topics of the interdisciplinary seminars vary from semester to semester.
+HO 303: Special Topics Seminar (2 credit hours).
+These interdisciplinary seminars are taught by faculty from across campus, and their topics vary from semester to semester.
 Honors students must take two of these seminars, preferably in their junior year.
-Centennial and Honors Scholars take two sections of HO 303 in an intensive format during the required study abroad program after the sophomore year.
-The honors study abroad program is open to all honors students on a space permitting basis.
+Centennial and Honors Scholars take two sections of HO 303 in an intensive format during their required study abroad program after the sophomore year.
+(The honors study abroad program is open to all honors students on a space-permitting basis.)

-This course is a faculty-supervised reading course for junior or senior students who are participants in the Honors Program.
+HO 401: Independent Study (3 credit hours).
+This faculty-supervised reading course is for junior or senior honors students.
 The readings are intended to prepare the student to undertake an independent research project in Independent Study II.
-To receive credit for HO 401, a research proposal written by the student must be approved by the Project Committee.
+To receive credit for HO 401, a research proposal written by the student must be approved by the student’s Project Committee.

 POSTER DESIGN & PRINTING

-A faculty-supervised course that is taken after the completion of HO 401, this course generates credit when the student completes an independent research project.
+HO 402: Independent Study II (3 credit hours).
+This faculty-supervised course is taken after the completion of HO 401.
+Credit for this course is given when the student completes an independent research project.
 No credit is given for this course until the student presents an acceptable oral report and submits an acceptable paper based on the guidelines approved by the Honors Faculty Committee and the Project Committee.

 DISCIPLINE GUIDELINES FOR HONORS PROJECTS